-HSSEAS maintains a network of 15 Sun Solaris computers, six Sun Enterprise 220/280 servers, two Dell Poweredge multiprocessor Windows servers, two Network Appliance RAID NFS servers and one Linux RAID NFS server connected to a high-speed backbone network.
+HSSEAS maintains a network of 10 Sun Fire V440 and Sun Enterprise 220/280 servers.
+25 Sun Solaris Ultra 5 computers, six Dell Poweredge multi-processor Windows servers, two Network Appliance RAID NFS servers and four Linux RAID NFS servers connected to a high-speed backbone network.
 The machines function as cycle, file, and application servers to approximately 600 Unix and Microsoft Windows workstations.
-Five open computer laboratories and one classroom for computerized instruction house 190 of the PC workstations.
+Five open computer laboratories and one classroom for computerized instruction house 210 of the PC workstations.
+Remote access to HSSEAS coursework applications is provided via Microsoft Terminal Server.

-In addition, UCLA Academic Technology Services (ATS) operates a Beowulf cluster that is used for performing lengthy, numerically intensive computations and for programs that can utilize parallel computing resources.
+In addition, UCLA Academic Technology Services (ATS) operates a 40-node, dualprocessor Beowulf cluster that is used for performing lengthy, numerically intensive computations and for programs that can utilize parallel computing resources.
 ATS also provides assistance to groups and individuals wishing to parallelize their codes or establish their own local Beowulf cluster.